bbroyle/evo3D/README.md

 # evo3D
 <img src="man/figures/evo3d_hex_b.png" width="200"/>

-**evo3D** is an R package for structure-aware population genetics, enabling patch-level evolutionary analysis of protein surfaces.
-It integrates selection metrics with 3D structural data to identify spatially clustered signals of diversity and selection.
+An R package for structure-aware population genetics, enabling selection and diversity analysis over sliding "patch" windows of protein surfaces (or structures in general).
+A wide range of analysis can be completed through the simple wrapper run_evo3d(), with the underlying modules ( msa_to_ref(), pdb_to_patch(), and aln_msa_to_pdb() ) also available for tailored use.

 ---